SanChiHengChen/SanChiHengChen/README.md

 - 👋 Hi, I’m @SanChiHengChen
 - 👀 I’m interested in Arch Linux
 - 🌱 I’m currently learning Quantum Cryptography
-- 💞️ I’m looking to collaborate on Quantum Signature
-- 📫 You can contact me with SanChiHengChen@gmail.com
+- 📫 You can contact me with SanChiHengChen@outlook.com

 <!---
 SanChiHengChen/SanChiHengChen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.